OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 There are two variations of this script:

-1. The first script combines all tables in the Excel file.
+1. The [first script](#office-scripts-sample-code-copy-all-tables-in-excel-to-a-new-table) combines all tables in the Excel file.
 It assumes that all tables in the Excel files have the same structure.
-1. The second script selectively gets tables within a set of worksheets.
+1. The [second script](#office-scripts-sample-code-copy-tables-from-select-worksheets-into-a-new-table) selectively gets tables within a set of worksheets.
 It assumes that all the tables in those select worksheets have the same structure.

-## Office Script sample code:  Copy all tables in Excel to a new table
+## Office Scripts sample code: Copy all tables in Excel to a new table

 Download the sample file <a href="tables-copy.xlsx">tables-copy.xlsx</a> and use it with the following script to try it out yourself!